 - · Death of a family member or close friend

 - Sexual assault

 - Miscarriage

-- Overwhelming political or social events affecting one's community

 TYPES OF CONCESSIONS

 1. In-block Concessions

 In many cases, students with grounds for academic concessions will nevertheless be able to complete required course components or otherwise demonstrate that they have met all course learning outcomes in a timely manner.
 It is particularly important that students who are or may be ill and contagious not put others in the Quest community at risk by attending class.
 In such cases, the student may request in-block concessions from the course Tutor, and the student and Tutor can work together to develop suitable options for the student to complete required course components or demonstrate achievement of learning outcomes.
 The student or Tutor may also consult with the student's Academic Advisor or Mentor as necessary.